Open-MBEE/exec-mms/artifacts/README.md

             String store(byte[] data, ElementJson element, String mimetype);
         }

-see `tbd` for an example reference implementation using s3
+see `storage` for an example reference implementation using s3